OM System M.Zuiko Digital ED 20mm F1.4 Pro at a glance:

 With this being a Pro-series optic, premium build quality is on the menu, with the 20mm f/1.4 boasting dust-, splash-, and freeze-proof construction for shooting in adverse conditions.
 Unfortunately, though, you don’t get two of the Pro line’s staple features, as the lens has neither an L-Fn button on the barrel, nor a push-pull manual focus clutch.

-In this respect, it matches last year’s compact Olympus M.Zuiko Digital ED 12-45mm F4 Pro zoom.
-The upcoming OM System 40-150mm F4 Pro looks set to take the same approach.
+In this respect, it matches the compact Olympus M.Zuiko Digital ED 12-45mm F4 Pro and OM System 40-150mm F4 Pro.

 Other key features include a minimum focus distance of 25cm, and a 58mm filter thread.